annaturupi/Assignments-2018/Lab05.md

 Run aws configure and use the new Access Key ID and secret as you did for the [Quickstart](https://github.com/CCBDA-UPC/Cloud-Computing-QuickStart/blob/master/Quick-Start-AWS.md#install-and-configure-aws-cli-and-eb-cli).

+When you will try to deploy your web app to EB you will see that the user has not enough permission to deploy the code and manage EB.
+Therefore you will need to add four extra policies:

+- AWSElasticBeanstalkFullAccess - AWS Managed policy
+- AWSElasticBeanstalkService - AWS Managed policy
+- AWSCodeDeployRole - AWS Managed policy
+- AWSCodeDeployFullAccess - AWS Managed policy

-Now you will be testing your local programs with the new identity that has much-restricted permissions, as restricted as the ones used for EB to run the web app.
+Now you will be testing your local programs with the new identity that has much-restricted permissions, as restricted as necessary to interact with the resources used (DynamoDB and SNS) and be able to deploy mand manage the EB to run the web app.

 #  Tasks for Lab session #5